Bill of Materials

 Finally, to create the bill of materials files, navigate to the Bill of Materials section and click on Export to XLSX.
 We are now able to see a pop-up window where we will need to specify the directory where we want to save the file and have the option to rename it.
 To finalize the export process, click on Save.
 Now we are presented with another pop-up window asking if we want to open the BOM file; In this case, we will click Yes.
 Example below:

-• Piling information - this menu contains the table number, name of the preset, amount of poles, their coordinate and pole reveal lengths, table slope, table direction, and table fault which indicates if the frame was affected by collision or slope limits
+Piling information - this menu contains the table number, name of the preset, amount of poles, their coordinate and pole reveal lengths, table slope (or section slope for terrain following trackers), table direction, and table fault which indicates if the frame was affected by collision or slope limits

-• Spot levels - this menu contains coordinates with two different elevations before the grading and after the grading as well as how much earth was moved in that specific point.
+Spot levels - this menu contains coordinates with two different elevations before and after the grading, as well as how much earth was moved in that specific point.

-In the Excel environment, we can identify cable sections that may be longer than a previously established value by using Conditional Formatting:
+In the Excel cabling tabs, we can identify cable sections that may be longer than a previously established value by using Conditional Formatting:

 In the example above, we found several strings that had a cable length greater than 80 meters.
 Based on that, it's possible to go back to the design to identify the route done by those cables and optimize them if needed.